-Just like a business needs customers, musicians and music artists need fans.
+Just like a business needs customers, musicians need fans.
 To build a fanbase, one of the most fundamental steps is to identify who your target audience is.
 If you want to make music for a living, you have to know who to “market” or promote your music to.

 Why You Don’t Want to Reach a Wide Audience

 One of the biggest mistakes that artists, and even musicians make when starting businesses, is having the mindset of appealing to everyone.
 You need to be very strategic and mindful of who you are marketing to.

 You spent all this time and money to make great music, so of course, you want to have as many people as possible to hear it.
 But the fact is, not everyone is going to like your music or become a fan.

 To save yourself time, effort and money, you need to be able to exclude and ignore certain types of people, so you can better focus on the right audience to build stronger connections with.
 After all, the most effective type of marketing and promotion is one where you can really get specific about who your ideal fans are.

 You’re more likely to find your true ideal fans by focusing on a niche or a specific community, rather than casting a wider net of different people.

 Before I go into why you want to go niche, there are two things to keep in mind about the type of fans you want.